AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 ## How to use

 - Follow Installation Steps
-- Activate in Obsidian Settings
+- Activate in Obsidian Settings if not activated automatically by BRAT
 - Drag and Drop file of choice =)